Nelly Prezma née Guttmannová talks about her childhood in Pacov in the interwar Czechoslovakia

 What was the atmosphere like during the occupation?

-In the early 1940 Mr Ludvík Poláček who ran a general store was arrested despite having done nothing wrong.
+In the late 1940 Mr Ludvík Poláček who ran a general store was arrested despite having done nothing wrong.
 He was taken away and transported to a concentration camp.
 After several weeks only his ashes arrived.
 They said he had died of pneumonia.
 I was just fourteen year old then and when I heard it, it sent me into hysterics.
 I burst into hysterical laughter.
 Then I withdrew into myself and started weeping because I just couldn’t comprehend how a healthy person could die so suddenly.

 In the early day of the occupation you left for Prague and stayed there until 1941.
 Could you elaborate a little bit on that?